 - Keep the extension cord out of reach of children and pets.
 Do not place it in the middle of the floor.

-Outdoor lights add an enchanting glow to exterior spaces.
-Wrap them around greenery or hang in a pattern from eaves and railings.
-Remember to use proper tools and follow safety precautions for a trouble-free installation.
+Lights add an enchanting glow to exterior spaces.
+Wrap them around outdoor Christmas decorations, trees, or greenery, or hang in a pattern from eaves and railings.
+Remember to use the proper tools and follow safety precautions for a trouble-free installation.